tremho/TapAssert/README.md

 * * *

 -   _The [!] notation used above means the ! is optional (meaning 'not').
 The brackets are notational only.
 Do not include in constraint._
--   _The <val> notation means place a value here.
+-   _The &lt;val> notation means place a value here.
 No brackets.
 Do not quote the value._
 -   _Notation in parenthesis, such as (num), and (first, last) means include the parenthesis and replace the labels with values._
 -   _constraint directives are case-insensitive_